-Improper References "CFA charterholders achieve better performance results."
+Proper References Improper References "Completion of the CFA Program has enhanced my portfolio management skills."
+"CFA charterholders achieve better performance results."
+"John Smith passed all three CFA Program examinations in three consecu- tive years."
 "John Smith is among the elite, having passed all three CFA examinations in three consecutive attempts."
+"The CFA designation is globally recognized and attests to a charterholder's success in a rigorous and comprehensive study program in the field of investment management and research analysis."
 "As a CFA charterholder, I am the most qualified to manage client investments."
+"The credibility that the CFA designation affords and the skills the CFA Program cultivates are key assets for my future career development."
 "As a CFA charterholder, Jane White provides the best value in trade execution."
+"I enrolled in the CFA Program to obtain the highest set of credentials in the global investment management industry."
 "Enrolling as a candidate in the CFA Program ensures one of becoming better at valuing debt securities."
-"CFA, Level II" "CFA, Expected 2011" "CFA, Expected 2011" "John Smith, Charter Pending"
+"I passed Level I of the CFA Program."
+"CFA, Level II" "I am a 2010 Level III candidate in the CFA Program."
+"CFA, Expected 2011" "I passed all three levels of the CFA Program and may be eligible for the CFA charter upon completion of the required work experience."
+"CFA, Expected 2011" "John Smith, Charter Pending"